stephanbroek/rpg-pad/README.md

 All there to make it easier to play and less time trying to make and maintain characters.

+A current copy is running on rpg-pad.mneme.me not functional yet but you can see the current code in action there

 planned features
 --------
 - a pathfinder character sheet which is completely fillable